nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 1. Do what you can to bias situations in your favour.
    - Have pre-prepared pilot and early customer contracts ready to go.
 Leverage these to set the starting point for any negotiation.
-   - Don't wait for someone else to propose the terms of a deal—you can take the lead and try and force an outcome.
+   - Don't wait for someone else to propose the terms of a deal.
+You can take the lead and try and force an outcome.
    - There are no rules beyond the law.
-You don't have to follow the normal playbook for anything—from fundraising to sales; you may be able to tilt the situation to your advantage by doing things differently.
+You don't have to follow the normal playbook for anything.
+From fundraising to sales, you may be able to tilt the situation to your advantage by doing things differently.
 1. Avoid shiny object syndrome; choose simple tools where possible.
    - I chased my tail a bit trying to decide between MacOS, Ubuntu, and Windows.
 I tried a bunch of fancy CRMs and e-mail tools.
 In the end, I settled on Windows/WSL2, and did a whole bunch of things with Word, Excel, and PowerPoint.
-   - You can run e-mail campaigns with Word and Excel; you don't need a fancy CRM at the start—plus they all suck.
+   - You can run e-mail campaigns with Word and Excel.
+You don't need a fancy CRM at the start.
+Plus, they all suck.
    - You can also just use Dropbox to keep your data room live at all times; you don't need a separate, ad-hoc updated data room for investors.
 1. Track everything.
    - Your whole business is an experiment, not just the product.
-   - When you change _anything_—profile pictures, branding, taglines, copy, layout, whatever—try track the impact on response rates, engagement, etc..
+   - When you change _anything_: profile pictures, branding, taglines, copy, layout, whatever... try track the impact on response rates, engagement, etc.
 1. Launch now; ship early and often.
    - Once your product is interesting and of reasonably high quality, ship it<sup>‡</sup>.
 Get it in front of people.
    - Once it's out, ship updates regularly.
 Invest some time in designing a a CI/CD strategy that enables this.